Can Money Buy Happiness? It Pays for Pedicures, Not Peace of Mind!

 Emotional Wealth: Relationships, Community, and Inner Peace

-You know that warm, fuzzy feeling you get when you’re sitting around the dinner table with your loved ones, sharing stories and laughter?
+Do you know that warm, fuzzy feeling you get when you’re sitting around the dinner table with your loved ones, sharing stories and laughing?
 That’s emotional wealth, and trust me, it’s not available for purchase, even on Amazon Prime.

 According to a study published in the Journal of Personality and Social Psychology, strong social connections are a key predictor of well-being and mental health.
 Emotional support, a sense of belonging, and the inner peace that comes from meaningful relationships are assets you can’t put a price tag on.